 Route Package Protection covers lost, stolen, and damaged items that fit the following criteria.
 Review the policies to understand what lost, stolen, and damaged items Route will cover.

-Note: We refund the cost of the item(s) alone.
+Note: When refunding an item, Route covers the subtotal of the order.
 Shipping costs, taxes, and the Route premium are not included.
-We also do not pay custom/duty fees.

 Packages presumed to be lost